dianashk/geocodejson-spec/draft/README.md

     "type": "house",

     // REQUIRED.
 Name of dataset from which the place was originally sourced.
 Possible values
     // can be, but not limitted to: "osm", "geonames", "openaddresses".
+If derived from multiple sources,
+    // can be an array of dataset names.
     "source": "osm",

     // OPTIONAL.
 Result accuracy, in meters.
 For reverse search indicates distance from specified location.